erthink/t1ha/README.md

   2. Efficiency on modern 64-bit CPUs, but not in a hardware.
   3. Strong as possible, until no penalties on performance.

-  The main version is intended for little-endian systems and will runs slowly on big-endian.
+  The main version is intended for little-endian systems and will run slowly on big-endian.
 Therefore a dedicated big-endian version is also provided, but returns the different result than the main version.